jshuadvd/hacks-n-notes/security.md

 ### Default Credentials
 - eg. root/root
-- this is how the Mirai DNS attack was done
+- this is how the Mirai DNS attack was done through IoT

 ### Over Exposed Services
 - eg. hotel wifi